celineli99/celineli99.github.io/_posts/2021-04-16-Trip-to-Iceland.md

 3. **Other risks associated with being in Iceland**

     Before I went to Iceland, there have been multiple earthquakes going on in Iceland, more than usual.
 This made people somewhat worried.
-However, since Iceland is so volcanically active, it is a risk that one *always* has when travellin to the country.
+However, since Iceland is so volcanically active, it is a risk that one *always* has when travelling to the country.

 ### Necessary preparations for Iceland